ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="top" />

-*This page refers to version 0.2.0 of the Snowplow php Tracker, which has not yet been released.
+*This page refers to version 0.2.0 of the Snowplow PHP Tracker, which has not yet been released.
 Documentation for the current version is available:*

 *[Version 0.1.0][version-0.1.0]*